Absent Subsequences in Words: Algorithms

 Each of the pointers $p_1$ and $p_2$ visits each position of $w$ exactly once, and in each step of the algorithm we increment one of these pointers.
 This incrementation is based on the result returned by a check whether $w[p_1:p_2]$ contains all the letters of the alphabet or not.
 This check can be done in constant time by maintaining an array which counts how many copies of each letter of the alphabet exist in the factor $w[p_1:p_2]$ and, based on it, a counter keeping track of $|\al(w[p_1:p_2)]|$.

-So, overall, the complexity of this algorithm is linear. \end{proof}
+So, overall, the complexity of this algorithm is linear. \end{proof} \eject

-A very important consequence of \cref{lem:minimalarches} is that we can define a tree-structure of the arches (i.e., the $1$-universal factors occurring in a word). \begin{definition} Let $w$ be a word of length $n$ over $\Sigma$.
+A very important consequence of \cref{lem:minimalarches} is that we can define a tree-structure of the arches (i.e., the $1$-universal factors occurring in a word).
+Recall that we have defined $\llo(w)= \min\{\lastpos_w(a, n)\mid a\in \Sigma\}$.
+That is, $\llo(w)$ is the position of the leftmost of the last occurrences of the letters of $\Sigma$ in $w$, and can be computed in linear time by \cref{lem:llo}.
+It is immediate to see that the letter $w[\llo(w)]$ does not occur in $\rest(w)$. \begin{definition} Let $w$ be a word of length $n$ over $\Sigma$.
 The arch-tree of $w$, denoted by ${\mathcal A}_w$, is a rooted labelled tree defined as follows: \begin{itemize} \item The set of nodes of the tree is $\{i\mid 0\leq i\leq n+1\}$, where the node $n+1$ is the root of the tree ${\mathcal A}_w$.
-The root node $n+1$ is labelled with the letter $w[\llo(w)]$, the node $i$ is labelled with the letter $w[i]$, for all $i\in [1:n]$, and the node $0$ is labelled with $\uparrow$. \item For $i\in [1:n-1]$, we have two cases: \begin{itemize} \item if $\minArch[i+1]=j$ then node $i$ is a child of node $j$. \item if $\minArch[i+1]=\infty$ then node $i$ is a child of the root $n+1$. \end{itemize} \item Node $n$ is a child of node $n+1$. \end{itemize} \end{definition} \begin{example}For the word $w=12213.113312.21$, the root $14$ of ${\mathcal A}$ has the children $9, 10,11, 12, 13$ and is labelled with $3$, the node $11$ has the children $3,4,5,6,7,8$, and the node $5$ has the children $0,1,2$.
+The root node $n+1$ is labelled with the letter $w[\llo(w)]$, the node $i$ is labelled with the letter $w[i]$, for all $i\in [1:n]$, and the node $0$ is labelled with $\uparrow$. \item For $i\in [1:n-1]$, we have two cases: \begin{itemize} \item if $\minArch[i+1]=j$ then node $i$ is a child of node $j$. \item if $\minArch[i+1]=\infty$ then node $i$ is a child of the root $n+1$. \end{itemize} \item Node $n$ is a child of node $n+1$. \end{itemize} \end{definition} \begin{example} For the word $w=12213.113312.21$, the root $14$ of ${\mathcal A}$ has the children $9, 10,11, 12, 13$ and is labelled with $3$, the node $11$ has the children $3,4,5,6,7,8$, and the node $5$ has the children $0,1,2$.
 So, the root $14$ and the nodes $11$ and $5$ are internal nodes, while all other nodes are leaves. \end{example}

 \begin{theorem} For a word $w$ of length $n$, we can construct ${\mathcal A}_w$ in $O(n)$ time. \end{theorem}

 \begin{proof} This is a straightforward consequence of \cref{lem:minimalarches}. \end{proof}